 Series: Video On Trial

 A Canadian show aired by MuchMusic (and recently picked up by Fuse in 2011; they actually used to be the official American version of said channel way back when), where 5 different comedians riff over 5 different music videos.
 Of course, because these are comedians we're dealing with, this will often involve trying to make a mockery out of what happens in the video, and trying to find a real-life occurrence to connect it to.Given the title of the show and its structure, the show did use some justice system-based motifs and imagery, including referring to the panelists as the jury and songs as cases, the introduction to a case featuring what they were "accused" of (followed by a humorous "sentencing" at the conclusion of the case), and more, especially in the earlier seasons.
-The fifth season dropped most of the courtroom motifs from the show in favor of a more futuristic look, but the comedic aspects remained.The newest season, which premiered in July 2014, completely changed the format of the show: Aisha Alfa and Paul Lemieux are now the permanent jury, and the show relies more on running cutaway gags and recurring segments (making it feel more like Tosh.0) rather than rapid-fire joking around.
-It only lasted 4 episodes before Much pulled the plug on the show completely as a part of major layoffs (which also saw the cancellation of Today's Top Ten and the indie-oriented music show The Wedge, which were among the only original, hosted music programs left on the network aside from its weekly countdown show).
+The fifth season dropped most of the courtroom motifs from the show in favor of a more futuristic look, but the comedic aspects remained.The final season, which premiered in July 2014, completely changed the format of the show: Aisha Alfa and Paul Lemieux became the permanent jury, and the show relied more on cutaway gags and recurring segments (making it feel more like Tosh.0) rather than rapid-fire joking around.
+It only lasted 4 episodes before Much pulled the plug on the show completely as a part of major layoffs (which also saw the cancellation of Much's remaining original music programs, and a hiatus for its weekly countdown).

 This show provides examples of: